Prediction and mitigation of mutation threats to COVID-19 vaccines and antibody therapies: SARS-CoV-2 antibodies

 \subsection{3D antibody structure alignment on the S protein}

-We align 26 antibody structures, excluding MR17-K99Y, with SARS-CoV-2 S protein in Figure \ref{fig:antibodies}.
-ACE2 is included as a reference.
-Clearly, except for antibody 4A8, all other 26 structures bind to the S protein RBD.
-It is interesting to note that 4A8 locates on a different domain.
-The PDB IDs of these complexes can be found in Figure \ref{fig:sars-epitope-2d-align}.
+{We present the 3D alignment of 45 structures of SARS-CoV-2 S protein with ACE2 and antibodies (excluding the mutant MR17-K99Y of MR17) in Figure \ref{fig:antibodies}. } ACE2 in Figure \ref{fig:antibodies} (a) is a reference. {Figures \ref{fig:antibodies} (a)-(j) list 42 single antibodies binding to the RBD, and Figure \ref{fig:antibodies} (k) includes the other 3 alignments of 4A8, FC05, and 2G12 whose binding domains are outside the RBD.
+Figure \ref{fig:antibodies} (m) presents a 3D structure of a single chain of S protein.} The PDB IDs of these complexes can be found in Figure \ref{fig:sars-epitope-2d-align}.

-Figure \ref{fig:antibodies} reveals, except for S309\cite{lan2020structure}, CR3022\cite{huo2020structural}, EY6A\cite{zhou2020structural}, and 4A8, all the other 23 antibodies have their binding sites spatially clashing with that of ACE2.
-Notably, the paratope of H014\cite{lv2020structural} does not overlap with that of ACE2 directly, but in terms of 3D structures, their binding sites still overlap.
-This suggests that the bindings of 23 antibodies are in direct competition with that of ACE2.
+Figure \ref{fig:antibodies} reveals, { except for Fab 52\cite{rujas2020multivalency}, S309\cite{lan2020structure}, CR3022\cite{huo2020structural}, EY6A\cite{zhou2020structural}, 4A8\cite{chi2020neutralizing}, FC05 \cite{wang2021structure}, and 2G12 \cite{acharya2020glycan}, all the other 38 antibodies have their binding sites spatially clashing with that of ACE2.
+Notably, the paratope of H014\cite{lv2020structural} and S304 \cite{piccoli2020mapping} do not overlap with that of ACE2 directly, but in terms of 3D structures, their binding sites still overlap.
+This suggests that the bindings of 39 antibodies are in direct competition with that of ACE2}.
 Theoretically, this direct competition reduces the viral infection rate.
-For such an antibody with strong binding ability, it will directly neutralize SARS-CoV-2 without the need of antibody-dependent cell cytotoxicity (ADCC), antibody-dependent cellular phagocytosis (ADCP), or other immune mechanisms.
+For such an antibody with strong binding ability, it will directly neutralize SARS-CoV-2 without the need {for} antibody-dependent cell cytotoxicity (ADCC), antibody-dependent cellular phagocytosis (ADCP), or other immune mechanisms.